GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 # Objective

 ## Background
-• Reviewing Space X's success in making Falcon 9 rockets with very minimum costs.
+1 Reviewing Space X's success in making Falcon 9 rockets with very minimum costs.

-• We can analyze SpaceX's data to get the minimum cost to launch a successful rocket for our company.
+2 We can analyze SpaceX's data to get the minimum cost to launch a successful rocket for our company.
 ## Problem
-• Predict whether the first stage land bases on features given.
+1Predict whether the first stage land bases on features given.

-• Analyze the features that affect landing success.
+2 Analyze the features that affect landing success.
 ## Question for Analysis
-• Is the first stage will land based on features given?
+1 Is the first stage will land based on features given?

-• Is the features affect landing success?
+2 Is the features affect landing success?